Mice in your garden

 A garden can provide a perfect place for mice to live and breed.
 From here, this is just a small step to getting into your home or garage.
 Some suggestions for keeping mice away from your home are:

-Consider planting herbs near entryways such as lavender, rosemary or even mint, just to name a few, as a deterrent for rodents
+- Planting strong scented herbs near entryways such as lavender, rosemary or even mint are deterrent for rodents

-manage your food and yard waste properly and keep trash in closed, tightly sealed containers
+- Manage yard waste and keep trash in closed, tightly sealed containers.

-Mice are excellent climbers and can get in almost anywhere, and it doesn’t require much of an opening to wriggle their way in and make themselves at home.
-Mice can sneak into homes, nibbling on trash, chewing through cables, and spreading diseases, most times while remaining out of sight.
+Mice are excellent climbers.
+They can get in almost anywhere, and it doesn’t require much of an opening to wriggle their way in and make themselves at home.
+Mice will sneak into homes and nibble on trash.
+They will chew through cables and wires.
+Mice are capable of spreading diseases, most times while remaining out of sight.